gumaerc-testorg/18.06sc-fall-2011/content/pages/least-squares-determinants-and-eigenvalues/_index.md

 A graph and its edge-node incidence matrix.

-Each component of a vector in Rn indicates a distance along one of the coordinate axes.
+Each component of a vector in R{{< sup "n" >}} indicates a distance along one of the coordinate axes.
 This practice of dissecting a vector into directional components is an important one.
 In particular, it leads to the "least squares" method of fitting curves to collections of data.
 This unit also introduces matrix _eigenvalues_ and _eigenvectors_.
 Many calculations become simpler when working with a basis of eigenvectors.

 The _determinant_ of a matrix is a number characterizing that matrix.
 This value is useful for determining whether a matrix is singular, computing its inverse, and more.